britram/taps-transports/draft-ietf-taps-transports.md

 ### Protocol Description

-TCP is a connection-oriented protocol, providing a three way handshake to allow a client and server to set up a connection, and mechanisms for orderly completion and immediate teardown of a connection.
+TCP is a connection-oriented protocol, providing a three way handshake to allow a client and server to set up a connection and negotiate features, and mechanisms for orderly completion and immediate teardown of a connection.
 TCP is defined by a family of RFCs {{RFC4614}}.

-TCP provides multiplexing to multiple sockets on each host using port numbers.
+TCP provides multiplexing to multiple sockets on each host using port numbers.]
+A similar approach is adopted by other IETF-defined transports.
 An active TCP session is identified by its four-tuple of local and remote IP addresses and local port and remote port numbers.
-The destination port during connection setup has a different role as it is often used to indicate the requested service.
+The destination port during connection setup is often used to indicate the requested service.

 TCP partitions a continuous stream of bytes into segments, sized to fit in IP packets.
 ICMP-based PathMTU discovery {{RFC1191}}{{RFC1981}} as well as